-Stage A2a: Crop to be grown (taking account of the previous crop or previous grass/clover management) Tables 1, 2 and 3 Stage A2b: Adjustments for variety/market and Spring/Summer rainfall Stage A2c: Adjustments for soil type Tables 4 and 5 Stage A2d: Adjustments for Winter rainfall Table 6 Stage A2e: Adjustments following applications of bulky organic manures
+Stage A2a: Assessment of soil type Table 1 Stage A2b: Assessment of N residues (taking account of the previous crop or previous grass/clover management) Tables 2 and 3 Stage A2c: Crop to be grown Table 4 Stage A2d: Adjustments for variety/production practices and Spring/Summer rainfall Stage A2e: Adjustments for soil type Table 5 Stage A2f: Adjustments for Winter rainfall Table 6 Stage A2g: Adjustments following applications of bulky organic manures

-Adjustments to the standard fertiliser recommendations given for each crop (taking into account the previous crop or previous grass/clover management, stage A2a) should be made by following stages A2b to A2e as described in this Technical Note.
+Adjustments to the standard fertiliser recommendations given for each crop (taking into account the previous crop or previous grass/clover management) should be made by following stages A2b to A2e as described in this Technical Note.
 Specialist guidance may be needed when making decisions for specific crops.